 Saint Roch Chapel

-This chapel was built in 1895 and was originally dedicated to Saint John the Baptist.
-The chapel was renamed after Saint Roch for gratitude for the area to be delivered from the cholera epidemic in 1923.
+This chapel was built in 1895 and was initially dedicated to Saint John the Baptist.
+The chapel was renamed after Saint Roch in gratitude for the area’s being spared from the cholera epidemic in 1923.

 Except for the altar made of stone, the rest of the chapel is made of Jackwood.